-Midwestern State University is in the process of instituting a campus wide I.D.
+Midwestern State University uses a campus wide I.D.
 (CWID) number for each student.
+This number is also referred to as the Student I.D. number.
 A unique identification number will be assigned to each student for use on the MSU student identification card and access to MSU WebWorld, in conjunction with their personal identification number (PIN).
 The Social Security Number (SSN) will still be collected and used on federal and state reports, and it is required for students applying for financial aid.
 If it is not provided, delays in processing or inability to match documents may be experienced.
-More information on the CWID will be available as the project develops.